 I have been a guest on several BAM Radio education podcasts.

-I am a moderator for #EdChat, the largest education chat on Twitter.
-It happens on Tuesdays at 12 and 7 PM EST.
+I am a moderator emeritus for #EdChat, the largest education chat on Twitter.
+It happens on Tuesdays at 7 PM EST.

 I have co-moderated several Twitter education chats including #MoEdChat and #Patue

-Strangely enough (thanks to Dr. John Strange) I have a scholarship award named after me at the University of South Alabama.
+Strangely enough (thanks to Dr. John Strange) I had a scholarship award named after me at the University of South Alabama.
 Go Jaguars!.

 I am on the #EdCampMagic Planning Committee